justinamiller/Log-Requests-and-Responses-in-ASP.NET-Core/README.md

 In any case, I need a way to record requests and responses, and in ASP.NET Core the simplest way to do this is using middleware.
 Come along with me as we build a new piece of middleware that will automatically record requests and responses!

 ### The Setup
-n order to make this demo, we'll need to create a few dummy classes.
+In order to make this demo, we'll need to create a few dummy classes.
 First off, let's create a new Employee class with a few properties:
 ````
 public class Employee
 {